espressif/arduino-esp32/libraries/NetworkClientSecure/README.md

-WiFiClientSecure
+NetworkClientSecure
 ================

-The WiFiClientSecure class implements support for secure connections using TLS (SSL).
+The NetworkClientSecure class implements support for secure connections using TLS (SSL).
-It inherits from WiFiClient and thus implements a superset of that class' interface.
+It inherits from NetworkClient and thus implements a superset of that class' interface.
-There are three ways to establish a secure connection using the WiFiClientSecure class: using a root certificate authority (CA) cert, using a root CA cert plus a client cert and key, and using a pre-shared key (PSK).
+There are three ways to establish a secure connection using the NetworkClientSecure class: using a root certificate authority (CA) cert, using a root CA cert plus a client cert and key, and using a pre-shared key (PSK).